top of page

 Guildhall, City of London.
 1761. ©Royal Academy of Arts

-On 24 April 1509, Edmund Dudley was arrested from his home at Candlewick Street, and taken to the Tower of London, on charges of constructive treason:
+In the early hours on 24 April 1509, as part of a series of coordinated round-ups of potential oppositions of the new regime, Edmund Dudley was arrested from his home at Candlewick Street, and taken to the Tower of London, on charges of constructive treason against the new king:

-Edmund Dudley underwent trial on 12 July 1509 at the Guildhall, City of London, pleading 'not guilty' to the charges set against him; however, he was subsequently found guilty on 18 July of high treason, and was sentenced to death and returned to the Tower of London. to await his fate.
-During his imprisonment within the Tower, he wrote petitions to the new king, with other lobbying for his release, including former brother-in-law Sir Andrew Windsor.
-It was also reported that he made preparations to attempt an escape from the tower, In this time, Edmund also used his experience and wrote 'The Tree of Commonwealth' - a treatise in support of absolute monarchy intended as a guide for the new young king, which included criticisms of Henry VII's decision making and government (Penn, 2011).
+Edmund Dudley underwent a trial at the City of London's Guildhall on 12 July 1509, pleading 'not guilty' to the charges set against him; however, following the evidence presented to the court, Dudley was found guilty on 18 July of high treason, and was subsequently sentenced to death.
+Following his sentencing, he was returned to the Tower of London to await his fate (Paul, 2022).
+During his imprisonment within the Tower, he wrote petitions to the new king, with other lobbying for his release, including Sir Andrew Windsor, the brother of his first wife.
+It was also reported that he made preparations to attempt an escape from the Tower, although did not act on this, being fearful of potential repercussions directly impacting his family, During his imprisonment, Edmund used his experience and wrote 'The Tree of Commonwealth' - a treatise in support of absolute monarchy intended as a guide for the new king, which included criticisms of Henry VII's decision making and government, likely in attempt to gain favour (Penn, 2011).

-Following Edmund's arrest in April 1509, his family appear to have left the home in Candlewick Street shortly after; an inventory taken in August 1509 showed no evidence of children's belongings in the property (although they did find many weapons, including crossbows and arrows).
-(Paul, 2022).
-Prior his arrest, 'Candelwykestrete' was a busy family home, with Edmund residing with there with his second wife Elizabeth Grey, their three sons (John, Andrew and Jerome), his saughter Elizabeth (from his first marriage), and even his former mother-in-law Lady Elizabeth Lytton following the death of her second husband in 1505.
-This house, in addition to other property owned by Edmund (including in the Midlands) was seized by the Crown, following his conviction and execution.
-(Paul, 2022).
-His eldest son John (who would later rise to the Dukedom of Northumberland) was placed under the wardship of Sir Edward Guildford, whilst his widow Elizabeth went on to marry Arthur Plantagenet, Edward IV's illegitimate son and Henry VIII's half-uncle, in 1511.
+Following Edmund's arrest in April 1509, his family appear to have left the home in Candlewick Street shortly after; an inventory taken in August 1509 showed no evidence of children's belongings in the property, although they did find many weapons, including crossbows and arrows (Paul, 2022).
+Prior his arrest, 'Candelwykestrete' was a busy family home, with Edmund residing with there with his second wife Elizabeth Grey, their three sons (John, Andrew and Jerome), his daughter Elizabeth (from his first marriage), and even his former mother-in-law Lady Elizabeth Lytton, following the death of her second husband in 1505.
+This house, in addition to other property owned by Edmund (including in the Midlands) was seized by the Crown, following his conviction and execution, as he became subject to an Act of Attainder.
+His eldest son John, who would later rise to the Dukedom of Northumberland, was placed under the wardship of Sir Edward Guildford, whose mentorship and military experience he would greatly benefit from,, whilst his widow Elizabeth Grey went on to marry Arthur Plantagenet, Edward IV's illegitimate son and Henry VIII's half-uncle, in 1511 (Penn, 2011; Paul, 2022).

 Edmund Dudley was executed, by beheading, on Tower Hill on 17 August 1510, 16 months after his arrest and subsequent imprisonment.
 Sir Richard Empson, his co-accused was also executed on the same day; Empson was executed first due to being of a higher social status.
 (Paul, 2022) identifies that this would have spared Empson the indiginity of seeing another man executed, and having to walk and place himself in his co-condemned's blood.
 Edmund was subsequently buried at Blackfriars Priory, whilst Empson was buried at Whitefriars.